electron/node-minidump/README.md

   this out, then the source code of breakpad will not be included in the npm package, and it will not be possible to build from source.
 - Change the version in `package.json`, make a new git tag, and push it to GitHub.
-- Wait until the GitHub Actions on the main branch pass.
+- Wait until the CircleCI jobs on the main branch pass.
-- The artifacts of the latest GitHub Action run should be downloaded and placed under the `bin` folder (replacing the old folder if it exists).
+- The artifacts of the latest CircleCI jobs run should be downloaded and placed under the `bin` folder (replacing the old folder if it exists).

 	The bin folder should look like the following.